CrabGuy/APInt/Readme.md

 ### String Conversion 🔄

-You can `APInt` objects to strings for printing or serialization.
+You can convert `APInt` objects to strings for printing or serialization.

 ```lua
 local APInt = require("APInt")